 Conducting an internal security audit can be a fantastic way to blow off the cobwebs and really get a feel for what’s working, and more importantly, what isn’t.
 The act of carrying one out needn’t be daunting, either.

-Whether you’re just looking to improve on processes, or preparing for something more official like SOC2 certification, there are a few things to keep in mind for a successful internal security audit.
+Whether you’re just looking to improve on processes and policies, or preparing for something more official like SOC2 certification, there are a few things to keep in mind for a successful internal security audit.

 Make sure your internal auditor has sufficient access to people and systems for the duration of the audit.
 A person or team with complete oversight is essential for meaningful results here.
 Your auditor should be free of any biases to teams or individuals within the business.
 A full, honest and above-all unencumbered appraisal of your security depends upon it.